SAML-Toolkits/php-saml/README.md

     5.1 SLO Initiated by SP.
-Click on the "logout" link at the SP, after that a Logout Request is sent to the IdP, the session at the IdP is closed and replies to the SP a Logout Response (sent to the Single Logout Service endpoint).
+Click on the "logout" link at the SP, after that a Logout Request is sent to the IdP, the session at the IdP is closed and replies through the client to the SP with a Logout Response (sent to the Single Logout Service endpoint).
 The SLS endpoint (index.php?sls)of the SP process the Logout Response and if is valid, close the user session of the local app.
 Notice that the SLO Workflow starts and ends at the SP.

     5.2 SLO Initiated by IdP.
 In this case, the action takes place on the IdP side, the logout process is initiated at the idP, sends a Logout